vanzasetia/personal-website/README.md

 I help new web developers build great websites on their own without going through tutorial hell and experiencing the blank page

-I use Windows Terminal with Command Prompt in Windows 10 to develop the website.
-The source code works well on that setup.
+In the past, I used Windows Terminal with Command Prompt in Windows 10 to develop the website.
+The source code worked well with this setup.
+(I am neither endorsing Windows Terminal nor Command Prompt nor Windows 10.)

+Now, I use GNOME Terminal with Bash in Linux Mint 22.3.
+The source code work well with this setup.
+(I am neither endorsing GNOME Terminal nor Bash nor Linux Mint.)

 Different setup means you may need to adjust something.
-(I am neither endorsing Windows Terminal nor Command Prompt nor Windows 10.)

 ## Setup